 You’ll find Bone-A-Fide tucked into Cherry Street Square.

-What started as a local, independent pet bakery soon blossomed into a little store that then became a slightly bigger store.
+What started as a local, independent pet bakery soon blossomed into a little store that became a slightly bigger one.

 If you have a furry child you want to spoil, this is where you go.